StuartsProjects/StuartsProjects.github.io/_posts/2016-06-17-building-a-high-altitude-balloon-tracker.md

 For the receiver I have been using a Arduino ATMEGA2560 3.3V/5V base set to 3.3V mode and a RFM98 shield PCB.
 From the picture you can see that it needs very little assembly.
 The shield board will work with 3.3V Arduino UNO bases as well.

 The red and black lead is the AFSK upload lead.
-On receipt of the LoRa payload the receiver software sends the payload as AFSK RTTY at 1200baud.
+On receipt of the LoRa® payload the receiver software sends the payload as AFSK RTTY at 1200baud.
 This output can be connected to a PC or Pi running the HAB version of FLDIGI via the sound card.
 The received audio will be decoded by FLDIGI and sent via the Internet to Spacenear for tracking.

 ![ATMEGA Base - Reduced](/images/ATMEGA-Base-Reduced-229x300.jpg)